liam-wiltshire/talks/hackthesystem/content.md

 # What Do You Suggest?

 - If someone sees a login that they don't recognise, what do we usually suggest?

+???

+- Alot of platforms will send the user  an email when a login happens or certain details change
+- If you get a message from a user saying that they didn't login, what would you recommend?

 ---
 class: content-even